Windows of Welcome

 Gloucester

-Gloucester is bursting at the seams with everything going on for Refugee Week this June, and you'll see our Windows of Welcome in Kings Square on your way to the variety of events for #Moomin80.
+Gloucester was bursting at the seams with everything going on for Refugee Week this June, and our Windows of Welcome in Kings Square adorned the way to the variety of events for #Moomin80.

 Moomin 80 is a curated series of magical events, all about finding home and welcoming people in.

-This series is inspired by Tove Jansson's beautiful Moomin stories and is coming to Gloucester for Refugee Week, 14-22 June.
-Make sure to find the full Moomin 80 programme at www.gloucesterguildhall.co.uk/moomins.
+This series is inspired by Tove Jansson's beautiful Moomin stories and came to Gloucester for Refugee Week, 14-22 June.
+Find more information at www.gloucesterguildhall.co.uk/moomins.

 All celebrating #RefugeeWeek2025